-511-3-8-.13 Instrument Cleaning and Sterilization-
+511-3-8-.13 Instrument Cleaning and Sterilization.

-(1) An ultrasonic cleaning unit and operational Class B or S medical grade or other approved medical-grade autoclave is required and shall be provided in each Body Art Studio unless the use of pre-sterilized items and equipment or single-use items has been approved by the Health Authority.

-(2) Ultrasonic cleaning units used for cleaning instruments shall be clearly labeled "biohazardous" and shall be operated in accordance with the manufacturer's recommendation.

-(3) The ultrasonic cleaning unit and medical-grade autoclave shall be used and maintained according to manufacturer's specifications.
+- (1) An ultrasonic cleaning unit and operational Class B or S medical grade or other approved medical-grade autoclave is required and shall be provided in each Body Art Studio unless the use of pre-sterilized items and equipment or single-use items has been approved by the Health Authority. - (2) Ultrasonic cleaning units shall be clearly labeled "biohazardous" and shall be operated in accordance with the manufacturer's recommendation. - (3) The ultrasonic cleaning unit and medical-grade autoclave shall be used and maintained according to manufacturer's specifications.
 Each ultrasonic cleaning unit and medical-grade autoclave shall be emptied and thoroughly cleaned and disinfected as per manufacturer's recommendations.
-Ultrasonic cleaning unit and medical-grade autoclave maintenance records must be maintained for two years and be made available upon request.

-(4) Used non-disposable instruments shall be kept in a separate puncture-resistant container and soaked in a protein-dissolving detergent-enzyme cleaner -an EPA approved disinfectant until cleaned.
+Ultrasonic cleaning unit and medical-grade autoclave maintenance records must be maintained for two years and be made available upon request. - (4) Used non-disposable instruments shall be kept in a separate puncture resistant container and soaked in an EPA approved disinfectant until cleaned.
 The solution shall be changed as recommended by the solution manufacturer.
-The cleaning method shall include the following:

-(a) Employees and body artists shall use personal protective equipment, protecting their eyes, nose, mouth, and hands while cleaning instruments and follow manufacturer's safety precautions for any chemicals used.
+The cleaning method shall include the following: - (a) Employees and body artists shall use personal protective equipment, protecting their eyes, nose, mouth, and hands while cleaning instruments and follow manufacturer's safety precautions for any chemicals used.
 Instruments shall be completely disassembled and pre-scrubbed prior to being placed into an ultrasonic cleaning unit.
-The ultrasonic unit must be sealed and covered when in use to protect from aerosolization.

-(b) After removal from the ultrasonic cleaning unit, instruments should then be brush scrubbed in hot water and soap, avoiding aerosolization, then rinsed in clean water and air dried.

-(c) Prior to being placed in the autoclave, all equipment shall be bagged, labeled as to its contents, initialed, dated and sealed.
-If multiple autoclaves are in use, the autoclave used must be designated on the packaging.

-(d) Instruments shall be packed individually in sterilization peel packs and sterilized in a medical-grade autoclave.
-All sterilized packs shall contain either a sterilization indicator or internal temperature indicator.

-(e) Each autoclave bag must be used in accordance with the manufacturer's recommendations and may hold no more than one individual item.
-A piercing set may be bagged together.

-(5) After sterilization, the packaged instruments shall be stored in a clean dry cabinet or other tightly covered container reserved and labeled for storage of sterile instruments.(6) If a sterilized package has been breached or allowed to get wet, the instruments must be repackaged and sterilized again before use.
+The ultrasonic unit must be sealed and covered when in use to protect from aerosolization. - (b) After removal from the ultrasonic cleaning unit, instruments should then be brush scrubbed in hot water and soap, avoiding aerosolization, then rinsed in clean water and dried. - (c) Prior to being placed in the autoclave, all equipment shall be bagged, labeled as to its contents, initialed, dated and sealed.
+If multiple autoclaves are in use, the autoclave used must be designated on the packaging. - (d) Instruments shall be packed individually in sterilization peel packs and sterilized in a medical-grade autoclave.
+All sterilized packs shall contain either a sterilization indicator or internal temperature indicator. - (e) Each autoclave bag must be used in accordance with the manufacturer's recommendations and may hold no more than one individual item.
+A piercing set may be bagged together. - (5) After sterilization, the packaged instruments shall be stored in a clean dry cabinet or other tightly covered container reserved and labeled for storage of sterile instruments.